shezdy/hyprsplit/README.md

 - Workspaces on each monitor are determined by that monitor's ID
 - Ability to grab windows that get lost in invalid workspaces when disconnecting monitors
 - Dispatcher to swap all windows in active workspaces between two monitors
+- Better handling of workspace params.
+For example `empty` will work properly and select an empty workspace on the current monitor.

 ## Installation
 Requires Hyprland version >=`v0.36.0`